 JD, with distinction, Stanford Law School, Order of the Coif

-Professor Pollman teaches business law courses and her research focuses on the entity status and constitutional rights of corporations, as well as on law and entrepreneurship.
-Before joining the Loyola faculty, Pollman was a fellow at the Arthur and Toni Rembe Rock Center for Corporate Governance at Stanford University, and a teaching fellow at Stanford Law School.
+Before joining the Loyola faculty, Professor Pollman was a fellow at the Arthur and Toni Rembe Rock Center for Corporate Governance at Stanford University, and a teaching fellow at Stanford Law School.
 She previously practiced as a transactional lawyer and business litigator at Latham & Watkins in Silicon Valley and Los Angeles.
 She clerked for the Honorable Raymond C. Fisher of the Ninth Circuit Court of Appeals.
 She earned both her B.A. and J.D., with distinction, from Stanford University.
 Before law school, she managed a business development team at a publishing startup that was acquired by one of the country’s largest newspaper publishers.

 - Information Issues on Wall Street 2.0, 161 U. Pa.
 L. Rev. 179 (2012)